 The presence of mutation of the RAS/RAF/MEK/ERK MAP kinase pathway is detected in 75% of skin cancers.
 The major mechanism leading to hyperactivity of RAS/RAF/MAPK pathway I skin melanoma is a mutation of a kinase BRAF encoding gene mutation.
-Somatic mutations in BRAF gene are observed in 50-70% of skin cancers occurring on skin areas not exposed to long-term solar radiation.
-Published in the year 2011, the results of the registration phase III study of vemurafenib use in first-line therapy in patients with present BRAF

-V600 mutation showed 48% overall response to therapy in patients receiving BRAF inhibitor (BRAFi) compared to 5% in patients on dacarbazine, as well as significant improvement of disease progression time (five months difference) and of overall survival (three months difference) [43].
-Vemurafenib has been registered to treat patients with advanced melanoma with presence of BRAF mutation (testing for this mutation is possible in Polish centres with use of a validated test) (I, A).
-Even though in the majority of patients, resistance to therapy will develop (median disease progression-free survival totals 6-7 months), the results of phase II-III revealed a 13-16-month-long median overall survival time, in patients with metastatic melanoma, which is significantly better than any other reported survival benefit in this subset of patients.
+Somatic mutations in BRAF gene are observed in 50-70% of skin cancers occurring on the skin areas not exposed to long-term solar radiation.
+Published in year 2011, the results of the registration phase III study of vemurafenib use in first-line therapy in patients with present BRAF V600 mutation showed 48% overall response to therapy rate in patients receiving BRAF inhibitor (BRAFi) compared to 5% in patients on dacarbazine, as well as significant improvement of disease progression time (five months difference) and of overall survival (three months difference) [35].
+Vemurafenib has been registered to treat patients with advanced melanoma with presence of BRAF mutation (testing for this mutation is possible in Polish centres with use of a validated test) [I, A].
+Even though in the majority of patients resistance to therapy will develop (median disease progression-free survival totals 6-7 months), the results of phase II-III revealed a 13-16-month long median overall survival time, in patients with metastatic melanoma, which is significantly better than any other reported survival benefit in this subset of patients.
 Vemurafenib is characterised by significant skin toxicity (hypersensitivity to UV radiation), hepatotoxicity typical for kinase inhibitors, and by formation of secondary neoplasms (cancer or keratoacanthoma of the skin in about 20% of treated patients).
 The secondary skin neoplasms may develop within a few weeks after the onset of the therapy with vemurafenib.
 Diagnosis of secondary skin cancers requires local therapy but not interrupting the drug.
 The adverse events quite often require reduction of vemurafenib dose.
 In the year 2012 a therapeutic efficacy of another BRAF inhibitor, dabrafenib, was proven (characterised by efficacy similar to vemurafenib but by a different toxicity profile, e.g. lower skin toxicity).
-The median disease progression-free time reached 6.7 months for dabrafenib vs. 2.9 months for dacarbazine, whereas the median overall survival time on dabrafenib therapy reported in the year 2013 reached 18.2 months (I, A) [44].
-In a phase III trial, the efficacy of MEK inhibitor (MEKi) - trametinib has also been confirmed in patients with metastatic melanomas harbouring BRAF gene mutation (I, B) [45].
-The efficacy of MEK inhibitors has also been observed in patients with NRAS gene mutation [46].
-The results of recent studies (COMBI-d, COMBI-v, coBRIM and COLUMBUS) showed that in patients with metastatic melanomas with BRAF gene mutation the use of a combination of BRAF and MEK inhibitors (dabrafenib and trametinib or vemurafenib with cobimetinib or encorafenib with binimetinib) yields better results than monotherapy and no increase of toxicity (I, A) [47-51].
-The median overall survival time on the combination of both drugs was improved to about 23-33 months and a median disease progression time of 12-14 months.
+The median disease progression-free time reached 6.7 months for dabrafenib vs. 2.9 months for dacarbazine, whereas the median overall survival time on dabrafenib therapy reported in the year 2013 reached 18.2 months [36] [I, A].
+In a phase III trial, the efficacy of MEK inhibitor (MEKi) has also been confirmed trametinib - in patients with metastatic melanomas with present BRAF gene mutations [37] [I, B].
+The efficacy of MEK inhibitors has also been observed in patients with NRAS gene mutations [38].
+The results of recent studies (COMBI-d, COMBI-v, and coBRIM) showed that in patients with metastatic melanomas with present BRAF gene mutation the use of combination of BRAF and MEK inhibitors (dabrafenib and trametinib or vemurafenib with cobimetinib) yields better results than monotherapy and no increase of toxicity [39-43] [I, A].
+The median overall survival time on the combination of both drugs was improved to about 23-25 months and median disease progression time of 12 months.
 The best overall survival is achieved in patients with normal LDH activity and serum concentration and less than three organs involved with metastases.
-The first two combinations are currently accessible in Poland in the Drug Program in the first- or second-line therapy in patients with advanced melanoma with confirmed presence of BRAF V600 mutation.
+Both drug combinations are currently accessible in Poland in the Drug Program in the first- or second-line therapy in patients with advanced melanoma with confirmed presence of BRAF V600 mutation.